 Radio data terminals and control software is already in use in many professional warehouses.
-These control systems can help the running of a warehouse by making simple decisions.
+These warehouse scanning systems can help the running of a warehouse by making simple decisions.
 For example, where to store a certain item, or how to inform a worker of a certain location of an item.
 It can help manage stock and keep track of outgoings.
 Radio data can allow staff to input information through scanning barcodes, instead of manual input; this can help with organisation and management.

-With Amazon robotics beginning to lead the way, there is a lot of new technology such as AMR (Autonomous mobile robotics) which is showing increased improvements in control and management of warehouses.
+With Amazon warehouse robotics beginning to lead the way, there is a lot of new technology such as AMR (Autonomous mobile robotics) which is showing increased improvements in control and management of warehouses.
 Some warehouses are experimenting with aspects of robotics to decipher speed sorting, and dividing parcels up from size, weight and dimensions.

 The automated software is an essential for many businesses operating in a warehouse, but there is a huge difference between helpful software and the increasing use of robotics instead of manual workers.
 What are the advantages and disadvantages of an automated warehouse?